trainingHidden Dog Fence Training For Your Pet Stop® Dog Fence

 • Do not shorten training to less than 7-10 days, be sure you follow the suggested training program so as to be fair and considerate of your family’s best friend.

 The new Pet Stop system has literally thousands of personalized adjustments, including the ultra-low levels needed for GentleStepsTM training.
-Whether it’s interference problems, tricky installations like small lots or even lots of dogs, our exclusive programming capability enables Pet Stop professionals to install the fence to teach your pet to respect her new boundaries quickly and most important, happily.
+Whether it’s interference problems, tricky installations like small lots or even lots of dogs, our exclusive programming capability enables Pet Stop professionals to install the fence to teach your pet to respect their new boundaries quickly and most important, happily.
 We aren’t limited by our equipment’s flexibility.
 And, we don’t think you should settle for anything less either.

 After your pet is safe and comfortable behind her fence, higher levels can be used to help even the most committed escape artist to resist the many natural distractions that might jeopardize their safety such as squirrels, bikes or speeding cars.